ssp573/Bankers/README.md

 java Banker <filename>

 (Note that the file must be in the current working directory.
-If not, give full path.)
+If not, give full path.
+Use the instructions in bankers.pdf for the input)